DebugML/debugml.github.io/_posts/2024-06-14-compositional-concepts.md

 {% include gallery id="method" layout="" caption="" %}

 How do we learn compositional concept representations from a pretrained model?
-Our findings from the synthetic experiments as described above show that compositional concepts will be represented such that concepts from different attributes are orthogonal to each other while concepts of the same attribute may not be orthogonal.
+Our findings from the synthetic experiments described above show that compositional concepts will be represented such that concepts from different attributes are orthogonal to each other while concepts of the same attribute may not be orthogonal.
 To create this compositionality structure, we use an unsupervised iterative orthogonal projection approach.

-As shown in the diagram above, we can learn the concepts within one attribute using a directional clustering approach such as spherical K-Means, and then we project away all these concepts so that concepts discovered in the next iteration are orthogonal.
+As shown in the diagram above, CCE has two high level components of *LearnSubspace* and *LearnConcepts* which result in a set of concepts corresponding to one attribute after one iteration and find further attribute in additional iterations.
+The goal of the LearnConcepts step is to find a set of concepts in a subspace $$P$$ while the LearnSubspace step tries to find an optimal subspace where given concepts are maximally clustered.
+These steps are mutually dependent, so we jointly learn both the subspace $$P$$ and the concepts within the subspace.

+Running one iteration of CCE results in a subspace $$P$$ and a set of concepts within that subspace.
+For the next iteration of CCE, we remove the subspace $$P$$ from the embedding space and repeat the algorithm.
+This removal process guarantees that all concepts discovered in iteration $$i$$ are orthogonal to all concepts discovered in iterations $$j < i$$.
+This mirrors the orthogonality structure we previously described since concepts within one discovered subspace may not be orthonal, but the concepts in different subspaces will be orthogonal.
+Therefore, CCE is an unsupervised alorithm for finding concepts divided into orthogonal subspaces.

 ## Discovering New Concepts

-Since our method is unsupervised, we can apply it to larger-scale datasets where we do not know all the relevant concepts and see what concepts are discovered.
+Since our method is unsupervised, we apply it to larger-scale datasets where we do not know all the relevant concepts and see what concepts are discovered.
 Click through the below visualization for some examples of the disovered concepts:

 For a dataset of bird images (CUB):
 <div class="image-selector-visualization">